DoubleCouponDay/Chunkus/README.md

 ## C Tests

-The C code contains a test suite (based on MUnit).
-Run the `test` binary created in `C_part/build` in a shell with administrator privileges.
+The C code contains a test suite (based on MUnit). `vec_tests.exe` can run all C tests or just one, when given a test name.
+The test names can be found in `C_part/tests/main.c`.
+The test executable requires administrative privileges to allocate buffers.

-A single test name can be taken as argument, otherwise it runs all tests.
+You can easily debug the tests in VSCode if it was opened with Administrive privileges. in the `Run and Debug` side menu, select the launch task `(Windows) Launch Tests`, or the Linux equivalent if required.
+It will run the build task automatically before running the tests.

 ## Rust Tests